rschramm9/MOTUS_KIOSK/documentation/5_TIPS_TRICKS_MAINTENANCE.md

  The BuildCache.R script can be run nightly to repopulate the cache with a small subset of only the longest loading recently detected tags.
 Parameters in the kiosk.cfg file limit both the frequency and the number of http requests going out to motus.org.
 Care is required for setting of these parameters to balance the desire for responsiveness with concerns for impacting motus.org.
 When scheduling this to run late at night further limits interaction with motus.org to off-hours.

-WARNING: Over-use of BuildCache may result in restrictions or a block placed on your kiosk's access to data.
+***WARNING: Over-use of BuildCache may result in restrictions or a block placed on your kiosk's access to data.***

 The script BuildCache.R in the main MOTUS_KIOSK project.
 It can be made to run from a Windows batch file that is started nightly via the **Windows Task Scheduler**.
 (Similar to how the kiosk server is started at boot.)

 **8.1** - Login as administrator Admin

+**8.2** - If you followed the standard installation instructions using user=MOTUS_USER and installation directory then skip to section 8.3.

+If you used a non-standard username or project installation path you may need to edit a couple of parameters at the top of MOTUS_MSWINDOWS_BUILDCACHE.bat script located in the MOTUS_KIOSK\code sub-directory where you installed the project,

+~~**8.2** - ~**THIS BLOCK APPLIES TO LEGACY VERSIONS V6.2.7 and older**~~

-**8.2** - First we need to make a couple of edits a command .bat file to set the path to the installed version of the R language, the user account to run as, and a path to a directory for log files etc
+~~First we need to make a couple of edits a command .bat file to set the path to the installed version of the R language, the user account to run as, and a path to a directory for log files etc~~

-​	**8.2.1**  Using the File Explorer, find the folder where you installed R.  If you followed recommendations then is should be in C:\R.  If its not there then most likely its in C:\Program Files\R
+​	~~**8.2.1**  Using the File Explorer, find the folder where you installed R.  If you followed recommendations then is should be in C:\R.  If its not there then most likely its in C:\Program Files\R~~

-​	**8.2.1** Open the folder and then make note of the version of R.  (e.g R-4.5.1)  folder C:\R or C:\Program Files\R
+​	~~**8.2.1** Open the folder and then make note of the version of R.  (e.g R-4.5.1)  folder C:\R or C:\Program Files\R~~

-Make a note of the **BOTH** the path and the version for use below.
+~~Make a note of the **BOTH** the path and the version for use below.~~

-​	**8.2.2** Using the File Explorer navigate to your 'extras' directory that contains the .bat file we need to edit.
-Likely C:\MOTUS_USER\Documents\kiosks\yourkioskname\extras
+​	~~**8.2.2** Using the File Explorer navigate to your 'extras' directory that contains the .bat file we need to edit.
+Likely C:\MOTUS_USER\Documents\kiosks\yourkioskname\extras~~

-​	**8.2.3** Open this file for editing in notepad MOTUS_MSWINDOWS_BUILDCACHE.bat
+​	~~**8.2.3** Open this file for editing in notepad MOTUS_MSWINDOWS_BUILDCACHE.bat~~

-** WARNING:** make sure your editing the .bat file in your own kiosk (not in the DEFAULT kiosk).
+~~** WARNING:** make sure your editing the .bat file in your own kiosk (not in the DEFAULT kiosk).~~

-** IMPORTANT Pay close attention to the user of forward-slash and back-slash characters in the paths in the .bat file.
+~~** IMPORTANT Pay close attention to the user of forward-slash and back-slash characters in the paths in the .bat file.
 DOS requires paths using forward-slash,  R likes to see 'linux' type paths using bask-slash.
-Notice where the DOS portion of the cmd line uses forward-slash and the parts that get passed to R use the back-slash form.
+Notice where the DOS portion of the cmd line uses forward-slash and the parts that get passed to R use the back-slash form.~~

 	 - Set the path to R in the cmd shown in the .bat file to the location discovered above.
 	 - Set the R version field in the path to match your installed version discovered above.

-  - Check the username.
-If you chose to run as a different user than MOTUS_USER then substitute that username below in two places.
+  - ~~Check the username.
+If you chose to run as a different user than MOTUS_USER~~ ~~then substitute that username below in two places.~~
-  - check the path to the logs directory.
-You will want to have logs written in with your kiosk specific directory.
-If you have followed recommendations then that logs directory will be in the same place as your kiosk.cfg file - (likely in the path: C:\Users\MOTUS_USER\Documents\kiosks\yourkioskname )
+  - ~~check the path to the logs directory.
+You will want to have logs written~~ ~~in with your kiosk specific directory.
+If you have followed recommendations then that~~ ~~logs directory will be in the same place as your kiosk.cfg file - (likely in~~ ~~the path: C:\Users\MOTUS_USER\Documents\kiosks\yourkioskname )~~

-​	**8.2.4**   "Save" the file and exit.
+​	~~**8.2.4**   "Save" the file and exit.~~

 **8.3** Your startup.cfg file in the MOTUS_KIOSK project will be used.
 It should already be set correctly if you are able to run the kiosk application.
+But verify that the file paths in startup.cfg are absolute paths, not relative paths (e.g. ~/startup.cfg)

 **8.4**   Using the Windows desktop 'SearchBox'  to find the Task Scheduler' (or the TaskScheduler icon on if you have it one your taskbar). **Right-click and choose "Run as administrator"**